codingforeveryone/READMEs/start-to-develop-js.md

 ### Desktop Code Editors

-One of the first things you are gonna need is a code editor.
-A code editor is a tool like *the notepad* which allows you to write code, but it comes with some tools like code highlighting, autocompletion or small snippets to avoid repeat some tasks.
+One of the first things you are going to need is a code editor.
+A code editor is a tool like *the notepad* which allows you to write code, but it comes with extra tools like code highlighting, autocompletion or small snippets to avoid repeating some tasks.

-Let's gonna see some of them:
+Let's take a look at some of them:

 - [Visual Studio Code](https://code.visualstudio.com/).
-This is a free an open source code editor from MicroSoft.
+This is a free open source code editor from MicroSoft.
 It has a lot of packages and plugins.
 - [Atom](https://atom.io/).
-It's a free and open source code editor developed by GitHub.
+This is a free and open source code editor developed by GitHub.
-  It has a lot of packages and plugins for everything you can need.
+  It has a lot of packages and plugins for everything you could need.
 - [Brackets](http://brackets.io/).
 Another free and open source code editor developed by Adobe.
 It comes with Live Preview, which is a good feature for newbies, it allows you preview every change you made on